-The internet has evolved a bit, though I’m sure there’s lots I’m missing in historical and world textiles.
-Most notably, I don’t have a lot of good resources on traditional clothing from the Middle-East or the many countries and cultures of Africa (which people online seem to think is one country, rather than a continent with many distinct cultures).
+The internet has evolved a bit since then, though I’m sure there’s lots I’m missing in historical and world textiles.
+Most notably, I don’t have a lot of good resources on traditional clothing from the Middle-East or the many countries and cultures of Africa (which people online seem to think is one country, rather than a continent with many distinct countries and cultures).
 As I hunt down some of these missing pieces, I’ll add them in.

 Discusses a couple of types of patterned cloth from different parts of Africa, and a video on Ghanaian weaving.

 1980s – This collection of fashion history, trends for men and women, and style icons from the 1980s is curated by Fun.Com to give people ideas for costumes.
 It is in depth and includes popular culture influences, social statements through fashion, famous designers, and much more.

 Vintage Dancer – covers fashion trends, from the 1900s through the 1990s.
 Pages include descriptions and photos.